-The school designates that the only appropriate places on a pupil's body to touch them are their shoulders, arms and upper back.
+The school designates that appropriate places for touch are a pupil's shoulders, arms and upper back.

-Staff employing touch for reward or comfort will use the 'school hug', rather than an embrace.
-The school hug is a sideways hug whereby the member of staff places their hands on the pupil's shoulders.
+Staff using touch for reward or comfort will use 'school hug', rather than an embrace.
+This is a sideways hug whereby the member of staff places their hand on the pupil's arm or shoulder.